Sharp, level blades and smooth, quiet operation; not hard to push. Precise, clean cut. Assembly and blade adjustment is straightforward and simple.

 You can find a narrow, five-blade reel mower for between $50 and $75.

 For about $75 to $80, you can find basic reel mowers and feel relatively confident that you’re purchasing a durable machine that will hold up well over time.

 Mow on a schedule.
 Your reel mower will be more effective if you mow about once a week instead of waiting until the grass is very tall.

 Mow weeds when they’re small.
 If dandelions or other weeds crop up in your yard, your reel mower may not be powerful enough to cut through them.
 Try to tackle them when they’re small, or else consider pulling them up by hand.

 Wipe off your mower blades periodically.
 This helps keep them clean and will keep your mower working at its best.

 Don’t cut more than a third of the height of the grass.
 Cutting it shorter can make it difficult for your grass to grow back.

 A. Not necessarily.
-While it’s true that reel mowers rely entirely on your muscle power, these mowers also much lighter than rotary mowers.
+While it’s true that reel mowers are manual and rely entirely on your muscle power, these mowers also much lighter than rotary mowers.
 It does require a little effort to get the machine going, but then your momentum should carry you.